upcoming wib events…

 wib are delighted to welcome back musicians Cath Roberts, Tom Ward and Colin Webster to the shop for another night of BRÅK.
 Once again they’ve teamed up with different guests to bring you an evening of improvised music.

-Cath Roberts and TBC
+Cath Roberts and Lucia H Chung

-Colin Webster and TBC
+Colin Webster and Dee Byrne

-Tom Ward and TBC
+Tom Ward and Benedict Taylor

 Waged (£8) and low waged/ unwaged (£5) tickets available in advance.
 You can buy them here